- Calendar

 Across the globe

-Black Friday has even become popular in non-English speaking countries such as Spain where 53% of surveyed residents use the sales to buy fashion clothing and items, Italy and Germany also have popular sales.
-But maybe the most incredible fact is that during Black Friday 2018, a whopping 71% of Romanians reportedly took part in the sales.
+Black Friday has even become popular in non-English speaking countries such as Spain where 53% of surveyed residents use the sales to buy fashion clothing and items.
+Besides Spain, Italy, and Germany also have popular sales.
+However, maybe the most incredible fact is that during Black Friday 2018, a whopping 71% of Romanians reportedly took part in the sales.

 Black Friday Shopping Tips